 IP TAKE: This is an approachable funder that favors smaller organizations that have a more difficult time securing grants.
-Newer organizations in the LGBTQI space should take note that while Astraea is open to providing support, it does require that new organizations demonstrate longer-term sustainability and impact.
+Newer organizations in the LGBTQI space should take note that while Astraea is open to providing support, it requires that new organizations demonstrate longer-term sustainability and impact.

 PROFILE: The Astraea Foundation for Lesbian Justice was founded in New York in the late 1970s by a diverse group of women who wanted to address lack of funding for women’s groups—particularly lesbian women of color.
 Since then, Astraea has grown into an intersectional organization that describes itself as the “[o]nly philanthropic organization working exclusively to advance LGBTQI human rights around the globe.”

 Organizations that pursuing work within the United States should explore Astraea’s U.S. Fund and those working outside of the United States should consider the foundation’s International Fund, which supports work "[t]owards progressive social change... led by lesbian, gay, bisexual, transgender, queer, and intersex communities."
 This funder values giving to projects that combat oppression based on sexual orientation, gender identity, or expression.